aeternity/aeternity/docs/configuration.md

     protocol_beneficiaries: ["ak_2A3PZPfMC2X7ZVy4qGXz2xh2Lbh79Q4UvZ5fdH7QVFocEgcKzU:109"]
 ```

+### Peers

+If the `peers` key is undefined, the *mainnet* seed peers (built-in in the package source) are used.

+If you want to join testnet, you need to set the `peers` key accordingly as an array of peers.

 ## Instructions

 The instructions below assume that:

 * The node is deployed in directory `~/aeternity/node`;
-* No custom peers are specified under the `peers` key in the config.
-If the `peers` key is undefined, the *mainnet* seed peers (built-in in the package source) are used.
+* You are aiming at joining mainnet.

 If any of the assumptions does not hold, you need to amend the instructions accordingly.